 Businesses are putting their customers first, and for good reason, as customer expectations are higher than ever before.

 These days, delivery apps need to provide customers with visibility into their delivery status and location.
-Make sure you find a solution that sends customers notifications when their orders are routed, once their orders leave the distribution hub or store, and as soon as the truck arrives.
+Make sure you find an on demand delivery solution that sends customers notifications when their orders are routed, once their orders leave the distribution hub or store, and as soon as the truck arrives.